ansys/ansys-sphinx-theme/doc/source/coding_style.rst

         """
         raise DeprecationError('`my_function` has been deprecated')

-Imports Best-Practice
+Imports Best Practice
 ---------------------

 Following the `PEP8 guidelines <https://www.python.org/dev/peps/pep-0008/#imports>`_,
-imports should be added at the top of the file and should be grouped in the following order:
+imports should be added at the top of the file and should be grouped in this order:

 1. Standard library imports.
 2. Related third party imports.